AriFordsham/GHCWiki/commentary/rts/storage/heap-objects.md

   scattered through the object code, and only the linker knows where.

-To find out whether a particular object is dynamic or static, use the `HEAP_ALLOCED()` macro, from [rts/MBlock.h](/trac/ghc/browser/ghc/rts/MBlock.h).
+To find out whether a particular object is dynamic or static, use the [HEAP_ALLOCED()](commentary/rts/storage/heap-alloced) macro, from [rts/sm/MBlock.h](/trac/ghc/browser/ghc/rts/sm/MBlock.h).
 This macro works by consulting a bitmap (or structured bitmap) that tells for each [megablock](commentary/rts/storage#structure-of-blocks) of memory whether it is part of the dynamic heap or not.

 ### Dynamic objects